Parents & Pupils

 If you are thinking about learning to play an instrument, or have already started, here is a checklist of some key things to consider:

 - Choosing the right instrument – Not every instrument suits everybody.
-Which one interests you most?
+Which one interests your child most?
 What does your school offer?
 Is it the right size or shape for you?
 Can you produce a sound on it?

 - Practising – To get the most out of learning an instrument, it needs to be practised often (much more than just once a week!!) to gain all the skills needed to really enjoy everything playing an instrument has to offer.

 - Joining a group – Once you have the basic skills you may want to join a group.
-Playing together is a rewarding and exciting part of playing an instrument.
-Ask at your school and take a look a look at what Wolverhampton Music School has to offer.
+Playing together is the most rewarding and exciting part of playing an instrument.
+Ask at your school and take a look a look at our Music Groups.
+These are provided free of charge and you can often join our first group when you know only 5 notes!

-- Setting Goals – You will need to set goals and targets when learning an instrument, your teacher will help you do this so that you always have something to aim for.
+- Setting Goals – You will need to set goals and targets when learning an instrument.
+Our teachers will help you do this so that you always have something to aim for.
+This could be making a recording, preparing for a concert, or even taking an exam.

 The quality of an instrument is one of the most important things to consider when buying your own instrument.
 There are many stores and websites that offer excellent prices, but beware, cheap does not necessarily mean good quality.
 It is essential that you get the right advice before purchasing any instrument and asking your teacher is a good place to start.